istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9.2/index.md

 - **Fixed** a bug causing runaway logs in `istiod` after disabling the default ingress controller.
   ([Issue #31336](https://github.com/istio/istio/issues/31336))

-- **Fixed** the Kubernetes API server is now considered to be cluster-local by default.
+- **Fixed** an issue so the Kubernetes API server is now considered to be cluster-local by default.
 This means that any pod attempting to reach `kubernetes.default.svc` will always be directed to the in-cluster server.
   ([Issue #31340](https://github.com/istio/istio/issues/31340))